-This section will examine the best available data available to understand impacts the 2021 Winter Storm had on housing in Fort Worth.
-Sources will include official data from FEMA Individual Assistance, Small Business Administration (SBA) Disaster Assistance, DHA North Texas, and the Texas Department of Insurance.
+This section is the best available data currently available to understand impacts the 2021 Winter Storm had on housing in Fort Worth.
+Sources will include official data from FEMA Individual Assistance, Small Business Administration (SBA) Disaster Assistance, Fort Worth Housing Solutions (FWHS), and the Texas Department of Insurance.